How my studies, meditation, coaching and lipstick helped me to successfully cope with my job loss during COVID-19.

 Supporting others is another wonderful boost to our wellbeing that we bring to our own lives.
 In helping myself and achieving my dream, I was able to give back by coaching and supporting others who were affected by the crisis; people who had lost work or clients and, equally, those who were struggling with the mental strain of isolation.

 Looking back now – a degree in my hand, the founding of my coaching company I-YTC Ltd Pty., my website up and running, and training and coaching experience behind me – it all feels like a wild, exciting and rewarding ride.

-I am happy for you to share my story as I hope to inspire other people with the knowledge that we can all get through a difficult situation by slowly shifting our energy and transforming.
-Let me help you get there.
+I am happy for you to share my story as I hope to inspire other people with the knowledge that we can all get through a difficult situation by slowly shifting our focus.

 Get in touch and let me support you.